mzhengg/employee-rdbms/README.md

 * Python (mysql-connector-python)

 ## Overview of Docker

+Docker is a platform that enables developers to build, deploy, run, update, and manage containers.

 Containers: package of software that includes everything needed to run an application: code, dependencies, etc.

 Containers are isolated from each other and can be ran in different environments (Windows, macOS, GCP, etc.)